 The shooting brought one of the nation’s busiest airports to a standstill.

 Officials said 746 flights were affected, 46 of which were diverted.
-The rest were held on the ground in Los Angeles or at their originating airports, said Gina Marie Lindsey, executive director of Los Angeles World Airports.
-The ground stop applied to airports roughly west of and including Denver, officials said.
-It was imposed shortly after the shooting began and was lifted at 3 p.m.
-(6 p.m.
-ET)
+The rest either were either held on the ground in Los Angeles or at the originating airport, said Gina Marie Lindsey, executive director of Los Angeles World Airports.

 The Federal Aviation Administration grounded flights at LAX, where 1,500 flights take off and land every day.
 Passengers heading there for departing flights were stuck in colossal traffic jams.
 Some abandoned their rides and rolled their suitcases the last distance to the airport.